anything.com

 Frequently Asked Questions

-Do I need to write code to manage logic in Anything?
+Do I need to build a custom database to manage logical variables?

 Conclusion